 Using this subject line as a follow-up allows your prospect to ease into the fact that they are not losing on their productive hours.

-3. Subject line: Date Specific
+3. A great subject line: Date Specific

 “Hi, Jay.
 I will be in Charlotte, NC on Aug 12th for a client meeting.
 Is there a chance you can squeeze me into your calendar.
 Wasting peoples time is not on my agenda.”